dr2lopez/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 The STAR protocol does not prevent this use case, although there is no special support for it: uCDN could forward requests from dCDN to DNO, and forward responses back to dCDN.
 Whether such proxying is allowed is governed by policy and contracts between the parties.

-One thing that might be necessary at the interface between uCDN and dCDN is a mechanism by which the uCDN can advertise the namespace that is made available to the dCDN to mint its delegated names.
+One thing that might be necessary at the interface between uCDN and dCDN is a mechanism by which the uCDN can advertise:

+- The namespace that is made available to the dCDN to mint its delegated names;
+- The policy for creating the key material (allowed algorithms, minimum key lenghts, key usage, etc.) that the dCDN needs to satisfy.

 # Security Considerations